sgilda/windup/Dev:-Classloading-Notes.md

-_Temporary page with notes, to be edited._
+_Page contains temporary notes, to be edited._

 ### Which classloader is used?
 Always the one of the current code?
 Depends, if you are in a Furnace Service, then yes, it will use the current code's addon's classloader.